grphine/random/README.md

 ## album collater.py
 renames and flattens a directory structure

+## dir_to_cbz.sh
+replaces all folders in a directory with a cbz archive of its contents

 ## file_move_by_filename.sh
 move a file into a folder matching its second column
 ```